bparanj/crystal/electronics/zettel/zener.md

     Think of a Zener diode as a pressure valve.
 It stays closed until the pressure reaches a critical level, at which point it opens to release the pressure and keep it from going too high.

-   Example: In a 5V circuit, a 5V Zener diode will block any reverse current until the voltage exceeds 5V.
+   In a 5V circuit, a 5V Zener diode will block any reverse current until the voltage exceeds 5V.
 Once the voltage exceeds 5V, the diode conducts current to prevent the voltage from increasing further.

 2. What is the Zener breakdown voltage?

    The Zener breakdown voltage refers to the specific reverse voltage at which the Zener diode begins to conduct current.
     Imagine a dam that holds back water.
 The dam has a marked level.
 If water rises above this level, an overflow gate opens to let excess water pass.
-   Example: A 12V Zener diode only conducts when the reverse voltage reaches 12V.
+   A 12V Zener diode only conducts when the reverse voltage reaches 12V.
 Below that, the diode acts like an insulator.

 3. How does a Zener diode differ from a regular diode?